CrypVestAi/civai-portfolio-tos/README.md

 * CIVAI bot only trades Altcoins that meets “possible-profit” criteria
 * CIVAI bot doesn't guarantee & cannot ensure profit within a set time period due to the volatility of the crypto market
 * Altcoins price action are majorly affected by BTC price movement, If BTC is down, Altcoins will go down.
 This delays time to take profit on trades
-* CIVAI bot by default follows the “you never lose until you sell” trading ideolog
+* CIVAI bot by default follows the “you never lose until you sell” trading ideology unless you configure your bot settings to do otherwise

 ###  How much profit is guaranteed?